Skip to main content

 • The master valve won't open even when bled manually

 Professional irrigators carry wire tracers and valve locators — tools that send a signal down the wire and follow it underground to find breaks, shorts, and buried valves.
 These tools cost $500-$2,000 and aren't worth buying for a single repair.
 A diagnostic visit with professional equipment costs far less than the hours you'd spend digging blind.
+Once the problem is identified, most issues can be resolved in a single sprinkler repair appointment.

 What to Tell Your Technician